What are platform integrations?

 - if the status is Fail, an explanation

-If you encounter data validation errors while importing contact records, visit the Import Error Dictionary to better understand next steps.
+If you encounter data validation errors while importing contact records, visit Error Dictionary below to better understand next steps.

 Pro tip: You can delete all Sync Logs in the Salesforce Developer Console with the following command: